Minyus/causallift/README.md

 from causallift import CausalLift

 """ Step 1.
-Instantiate CausalLift class
+Set up data and optionally compute estimated propensity score.
 Feed pandas dataframes for train and test.
 If your data is observational data (not A/B Testing or Randomized Controlled Trial) and you can assume the propensity to be treated can be estimated by the features, set enable_ipw = True to use Inverse Probability Weighting.
 If the fed dataframes include propensity column, CausalLift will use it.